Why Criticism Should Be a Priority for Team Motivation

 The highest offense a team member can make is wasting the time of another.
 In his book When Daniel Pink discusses how biological makeup can produce different circadian rhythms which greatly influence mood and productivity throughout the day.
 Most people have their most productive hours in the early to late morning and hit a trough in the afternoon.
 When to criticize someone is important because you don’t want to interfere in their most productive time or dig the afternoon trough any deeper.

-It is troublesome for most people to hear they have been failing to meet expectations or a drag on the team’s performance, but this is fundamental to the team’s success.
+It is troublesome for most people to hear they have been failing to meet expectations or a drag on the team’s performance, but this is fundamental to team success.
 Those that advance and develop their careers are usually the individuals who acknowledge the input and execute on a strategy for improvement.
 Both parties should engage in building a plan for success since it is both parties who will ultimately benefit from the execution of the plan.

 Once the criticism has been imparted and a plan of attack hashed out, Ensure the goals, objectives and key performance indicators meet the S.M.A.R.T criteria.
 These being goals that are specific, measurable, achievable, relevant and time-sensitive.
 It’s far easier to set goals than it is to achieve them.
 This is why every January gym attendance soars after new years resolutions have been made but quickly regresses back to low volume.